-Whether it's a true crime case or a morbid historical tale, we understand that the devil is in the details.
+Whether it's a true crime case or one of history's most unsettling stories, we understand that the devil is in the details.
 In each episode, we comb through the facts, scrutinize the suspects, and deliver the disturbing stories that keep you on the edge of your seat.
-If you enjoy evidence-driven storytelling with a dash of gallows humor to make the disturbing (somewhat) tolerable, we suspect this is the pod for y... more
+If you enjoy evidence-driven storytelling with a dash of gallows humor to make the disturbing (somewhat) tolerable, we suspect this ... more

 People also subscribe to these shows.